polkadot-developers/substrate-docs/README.md

 ### Directory structure

-The content of this website is versioned in separate directories, where `v<version>` is the convention used.
+The content of this website is versioned in separate directories, where `v<VERSION>` is the convention used.
 The devhub is then hierarchically separated into the three main types of
 content: docs, how-to-guides, and tutorials.

 Sub folders in these are of the form:

 ```
-- <version>
+- v<VERSION>
   - <content type>
     - <XX-section>
       - <Y-page>